v-alan-m/Understanding_SQL/README.md

 05 - How to use JOINS in SQL
 06 - Extract timestamps, math functions, operators and strings, subquery, self-join 07 - Real-world SQL scenarios
+08 - How to create databases and tables using SQL